dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3301.md

 Now that we know the actors and use cases, we can create a preliminary component architecture (Figure 33.2).

 The double lines in the drawing represent architectural boundaries as usual.
 You can see the typical partitioning of views, presenters, interactors, and controllers.
-You can also see that I’ve broken each of those categories up by their corresponding actors.
+You can also see that I've broken each of those categories up by their corresponding actors.

 Each of the components in Figure 33.2 represents a potential .jar file or .dll file.
 Each of those components will contain the views, presenters, interactors, and controllers that have been allocated to it.

 Note the special components for the Catalog View and the Catalog Presenter.
 This is how I dealt with the abstract View Catalog use case.
 I assume that those views and presenters will be coded into abstract classes within those components, and that the inheriting components will contain view and presenter classes that will inherit from those abstract classes.

 1. This is my own notation for「abstract」use cases.
-It would have been more standard to use a UML  stereotype such as <<abstract>>, but I don’t find adhering to such standards very useful nowadays.
+It would have been more standard to use a UML  stereotype such as <<abstract>>, but I don't find adhering to such standards very useful nowadays.

 300